Skip to main content

 Rottweiler

-Female Rottweilers can weigh up to 100 pounds while males can hit up to 135 pounds.
-Every ounce of them loves every ounce of you.
-Rottweilers are known for being fiercely loyal and protective of their families.
+There’s no doubt that these muscular dogs are large; female Rottweilers can weighh up to 100 pounds, while males can hit up to 135 pounds.
+But don’t worry — they’ll use all 100-plus pounds for good!
+Rottweilers are known for being fiercely loyal and protective of their families — even kids.
 Though they can be guardians, a well-raised Rottie isn’t usually aggressive towards others.
 The American Kennel Club suggests training and socializing them early to help them become the best versions of themselves.

 German shepherd dog

-German shepherd dogs (GSD) are also known for their loyalty.
+German shepherd dogs (GSDs) are also known for their loyalty.
 Whip-smart and eager to please, German shepherds often nab jobs as service animals or bomb-sniffing dogs.
-They’ll also literally risk their lives for you, which is why some GSDs serve in the military.
-Of course, the best place for a GSD is safely by your side.
+They’ll also literally risk their lives for you without hesitation, which is why some GSDs serve in the military.
+Of course, the best place for a GSD is safely by your side, where they’ll get just as much love as they give.

 Pit bulls have gotten unfortunate reputations for being aggressive and vicious over the years.
-They’re actually lovable, affectionate, gentle, and loyal if raised properly, just like most any other dogs.
-Pit bulls love quickly and easily and are usually friendly, energetic companions.
+In reality, they’re lovable, affectionate, gentle, and loyal if raised properly, just like most other dogs.
+Pit bulls are eager to please the ones they love, and they even have a reputation as ‘nanny dogs’ in the U.K. Sadly, the love for these breeds has mutated into fear and misunderstanding, leading to a lack of knowledge and education about these breeds.

 Golden retriever

-Golden retrievers are one of the most popular dog breeds in the US.
-It’s not just because of 1990s classic Air Bud, either.
+Golden retrievers are one of the most popular dog breeds in the U.S. It’s not just because of 1990s classic Air Bud, either.
 These adorable pups are typically great family dogs.
 They’re friendly, energetic, and loyal.
-Goldens don’t just make great best friends for adults, they’re often loving companions to young children as well.
+Goldens don’t just make great best friends for adults; they’re often loving companions to young children as well.
+What’s not to love?

 Neapolitan mastiff